 As the largest institution of higher learning in the nation, MDC’s participation makes the service accessible to close to 200,000 students in South Florida.
-The College recently held rallies at its eight campuses to expose students to the new service and encourage their participation.
+The College recently held rallies at its seven campuses to expose students to the new service and encourage their participation.
 The John S. and James L. Knight Foundation funded local expansion of TurboVote, created by the nonprofit Democracy Works Inc.

 Building a Healthy Democracy

 “It’s good to see students develop the habit of voting, because you need an informed and engaged public to have a healthy democracy,” said Alberto Ibargüen, Knight Foundation president and CEO.

 TurboVote lets voters verify online whether they already are registered to vote.
 They can also request a pre-filled voter registration form or vote-by-mail application.
 For every local, state and federal election, TurboVote sends timely text messages and email reminders to ensure that voters never miss a deadline, whether they go to the polls in person or cast ballots by mail.